SAP/data-attribute-recommendation-python-sdk/README.md

 Goals of this SDK:

 * Enable easy consumption of the Data Attribute Recommendation service
-* Provide convenient higher-level abstraction on top of the APIs
+* Provide convenient higher-level abstraction on top of the service APIs
 * Serve as reference implementation for other programming languages

 ## Resources